pendragons-code/Better-DJS-template/README.md

 # How it works:
 It is basically the same but some people complained that the handlers in one `bot.js` file makes it really messy and i agree to some extent.
-Adding autotasks also allow the bot to execute tasks upon called like this: `Jasbot.<taskname>`
+Adding autotasks also allow the bot to execute tasks upon called like this: `bot.<taskname>`

 when the bot is online and if the `.env` file is fully filled up it should look like this:
 ```